-Partly located in what we can call more or less the heart of Venice, San Marco, stretches from the Accademia bridge all the way up to Rialto and outwards towards Castello.
-It is sculpted by the curve of the Grand Canal on two sides and the third looks out over the Bacino di San Marco.
-This frontier would have been the first sight that ships arriving after months at sea would have seen.
-Therefore, the façades that looked onto the water were grand even for Venetian standards.
+Partly located in what we is considered “the heart” of Venice, San Marco, stretches from the Accademia Bridge all the way up to Rialto and outwards towards Castello.
+It is sculpted by the curve of the Grand Canal as two sides meet like a soft triangle point.
+The Bacino di San Marco would have been the first sight that ships arriving after months at sea would have seen.
+The façades that looked onto the water were grand even for Venetian standards.
 Something of this mentality has remained even today (although more often than not people arrive by train or plane).
-As you walk through San Marco, you will find that there is not really a ‘back alley’ atmosphere, it is made much more of wider streets that feel as if they were made to promenade through, and to be seen.
+As you walk through San Marco, you will find that there is not really a ‘back alley’ atmosphere.Its layout is structured more with wider streets that feel as if they were meant to promenade through and ‘to be seen’ in.

 Two small tips:

 Taking your time .. .

 ~ A small bite ~